Zhou198/Note-for-Paper-reading/Review.md

 Although plug-in method is straightforward intuitively, high dimensional setting makes it difficult and sometimes true bayes rule still cannot guarantee the prediction is not a null region.
 Therefore, Wang and Qiao 2018, 2019 extended above two works to counterparts with SVMs and solved the optimization with surrogate hinge losses.
 The loss functions they constructed satisfies the assumption of the whole feature space.
 Theoretically, it also shown the result is fisher consistent.

 Denis and Hebiri 2015, 2017 studied dual problems of Lei 2014 and Sadinle et al. 2017, i.e., minimizing the missclassification error while controling the size of prediction set.
 In binary setting, the prediction set size is identical to rejection probability or to classifying probability.
 They used the estimation of function related $\eta$ to search the threshold under the controled classifying proportion, where it does not need the information of label and hence makes it invovled with semi-supervised learning.
 In multicategory setting, they generalized $\eta$ to other score functions.
-In my understanding, there might exist a problem if we the score function without label to define a prediction set.
+In my understanding, there might exist a problem if we use the score function without label to define a prediction set.